anon-blue/anon.blue/README.txt

                                                                    do you ever w
 onder what it's like to feel alive?
-                                                how can we be sure cats dont kee p US as bets? pets pets pets pets pest pest pest pesti pesto perstil perstil p[e stie pestilence PESTINANCE PESTILENCE PESTILENCE PESTILENCE WAR FAMMINE DEATH
+                                                how can we be sure cats dont kee p US as bets? pets pets pets petyyyyhh pest pest pesti pesto perstil perstil p[e stie pestilence PESTINANCE PESTILENCE PESTILENCE PESTILENCE WAR FAMMINE DEATH

                                                        jjjjjjjjjjjjjjjjjjjjjjjjj